 Fold the two sides over the middle and turn over, so the seam is face down.
 We usually cook 2 - 3 at a time depending on how full they are.

 Press the the lid of the sandwich press down and then switch it on - please don't preheat - read on to find out why.
 Cook for about a minute or 2 until flattened and browned.

 Slice into 4 pieces each and serve with lemon, yoghurt or dip.

 Just in case you're not sure what I mean by a sandwich press, there's a pic below.
 They heat up nice and quick, are super easy to clean and are amazing for cooking so very many more things than bread - just wait till I share my fabulous tofu hack!
 These are particularly great if you're just cooking for one and don't want a million pots to clean.

 For something so incredibly handy there is one very unfortunate drawback, and that is that sandwich presses all have non-stick coatings.
 There are many health concerns regarding the toxicity, and environmental persistence of non stick chemicals, but the main things to be mindful of are:

 Don't use if there are any scratch marks - use wooden or silicone utensils to avoid scratching the surface.
-If its scratched, i'm sorry to say, its best to get rid of it.
+If it is scratched, I'm sorry to say, it's best to get rid of it.